Bostridge, Pappano & Members of the LSO

 One of the most emotive singers working today, Ian Bostridge frequently performs music by Benjamin Britten, who wrote some of his most personal and heartfelt songs for the tenor voice.

-Britten’s Seven Sonnets of Michelangelo are sung alongside Ralph Vaughan Williams’ elegiac On Wenlock Edge from 1909 which brings the poetry of AE Housman to life.
+Britten’s Winter Words are sung alongside Ralph Vaughan Williams’ elegiac On Wenlock Edge from 1909 which brings the poetry of AE Housman to life.
 Vaughan Williams wrote the cycle following lessons with the French composer Maurice Ravel.
 He remarked that his music thereafter had a ‘French polish’, which can definitely be heard in this shimmering piece.

 Edward Elgar’s Piano Quintet in A Minor (1918) is a piece of great contrasts: melancholic and vigorous, sustained and fragmented.
 Composed at the end of World War I, and one of Elgar’s final works, it is a powerful and very human response to the horrors of the previous years.